aptise/peter_sslers/docs/Frequently_Asked_Questions.md

 Alternate Chains are fully supported by PeterSSLers

-* Alternate CertificateCAChains are downloaded and tracked
+* All Alternate CertificateCAChains are downloaded and tracked
 * Machine-readable Endpoints are available to detect and utilize the Alternate Chains
 * Default UX, payloads and endpoints are optimized for the Primary Chain
 * Default payloads may be configured to enforce a chain preference, so alternate